huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] 20 every week
 - [ ] 1 per year

-#### Which of the following actors did NOT playe Ken in the 2023 Barbie movie?
+#### Which of the following actors did NOT played Ken in the 2023 Barbie movie?

 - [ ] Ryan Gosling
 - [x] Sir Ian McKellan